Is This Site Safe

 Just clicking on a link to a website can get your computer/ device infected with malware.
 The link could open a malicious website loaded with malware that gets loaded on to your system.
 You must have experienced websites that just don’t seem to close when you try to.
 And websites spewing advertisements that display vulgar or inappropriate content.
 Visiting some websites will scare you that your computer is infected with malware.
+This article provides a guide on How to check if a website is safe

 If you intended to visit an e-commerce website or a banking website you must ascertain that the website is completely safe before sharing any credentials (log in ids, passwords, and credit card numbers).
-You must perform a website security check.
+You must perform a website security check

 Cyber criminals are clever and are constantly upping their ante with more sophisticated ways to infect websites and develop malware-loaded websites.